de-taufeeqahmed/Data-warehouse-SQL/README.md

 # 🛡️ License
 This project is licensed under the MIT License.
 You are free to use, modify, and share this project with proper attribution.

+# 🌟 About Me :
+Hi there, Iam Taufeeq Ahmed, professionally data analyst and certified data enthusiast.
+I love to play with data tools and make others feel data enjoyable.